jrliv/notes/OperatingSystems/Notes/README.md

 In order to improve performance, the older CPU architecture that performed fetching, decoding, and executing one instruction at a time (sequential processing) was replaced.
 Modern CPUs use the **pipeline** approach for executing the three functions (fetch, decode, execute) in parallel.

-## Memory registers, cache, RAM, and disks
+## Memory hierarchy - registers, cache, RAM, and disks

-Since current technology can't satisfy the goals of have memory that is extremely fast, abundant, and cheap, most systems use a layered hierarchy approach.
+Since current technology can't satisfy the goals of having memory that is extremely fast, abundant, and cheap, most systems use a layered hierarchy approach.

 ![Memory hierarchy](https://github.com/jrliv/notes/blob/master/OperatingSystems/Images/MemoryHierarchy.JPG)